Terms and Conditions of Offer for entry in the Academic Year

 2. Accepting Your Offer and Requesting a CAS

 If you have received an unconditional offer and wish to accept it, you must complete, sign and return our Offer Acceptance Form.
 You must also pay your deposit and send us your completed Deposit Payment Form.
-If you wish to request a Confirmation of Acceptance for Studies (CAS) in order to apply for a Tier 4 (General) Student Visa to study at the University of Roehampton, you must indicate this on the Offer Acceptance Form and, before any CAS is issued, you will also be required to provide additional proof to the University that you have met specific requirements of the UKVI.
+If you wish to request a Confirmation of Acceptance for Studies (CAS) in order to apply for a Student route visa to study at the University of Roehampton, you must indicate this on the Offer Acceptance Form and, before any CAS is issued, you will also be required to provide additional proof to the University that you have met specific requirements of the UKVI.

 Please note: when you request your CAS it is your responsibility to do so allowing enough time for your visa to be processed, as we cannot guarantee at peak times to issue CAS at short notice.